By Ellen Feldman, MD

 SYNOPSIS: A one-minute intervention giving facts about the health impact of smoking was presented to 787 men waiting to be seen in Hong Kong emergency rooms.
 At a six-month follow-up, investigators found a significantly higher abstinence rate in the intervention group.

-SOURCE: Li HCW, Ho KY, Wang MP, et al. Effectiveness of a brief, self-determination intervention for smoking cessation (immediate or progressive) among people attending emergency departments: A randomised controlled trial.
+SOURCE: Li HCW, et al. Effectiveness of a brief, self-determination intervention for smoking cessation (immediate or progressive) among people attending emergency departments: A randomised controlled trial.
 Tobacco Induced Diseases 2018;16:870. doi:10.18332/tid/84430.

-In this time of the COVID-19 pandemic, it seems difficult to focus on any other public health problem.
-Yet, smoking and tobacco use continue to represent major health morbidity and mortality risks worldwide, causing more than 7 million deaths each year.1 Li et al noted that previous research indicates that many patients are not fully motivated to quit smoking, but that many smokers report a desire to reduce the number of cigarettes smoked.
-The group postulated that an intervention following the principles of self-determination theory would be useful in motivating tobacco abstinence.
-Specifically, this framework for decision-making encourages development of intrinsic motivation, autonomy, and personal responsibility.2 When applied to the problem of tobacco use, self-determination theory allows patients more personal decision-making and responsibility in arriving at a smoking cessation timeline and designing a “quit” program.
+In the time of COVID-19, it seems difficult to focus on any other public health problem.
+Yet, smoking and tobacco use continue to represent major health morbidity and mortality risks worldwide, causing more than 7 million deaths each year.1 Li et al noted that previous research indicates many patients are not fully motivated to quit smoking, but that many smokers report a desire to reduce the number of cigarettes smoked.
+The group postulated an intervention following the principles of self-determination theory would be useful in motivating tobacco abstinence.
+Specifically, this decision-making framework encourages development of intrinsic motivation, autonomy, and personal responsibility.2 When applied to the problem of tobacco use, self-determination theory allows patients more personal decision-making and responsibility in arriving at a smoking cessation timeline and designing a “quit” program.

 To test this theory, Li et al engaged healthcare professionals to recruit smokers who presented to four different Hong Kong emergency departments (EDs).
 Eligible adults were randomized to either an intervention or a control group.
 The control group received a smoking cessation pamphlet.
-The intervention group was given brief, direct advice following the AWARD model: Ask (about smoking history), Warn (about dangers), Advise (to quit), Refer (to smoking cessation hotline), and Do again.3 Of the 4,228 eligible smokers approached, only 35.9% (1,517) agreed to participate in the study.
+The intervention group was given brief, direct advice following the AWARD model: Ask (about smoking history), Warn (about dangers), Advise (to quit), Refer (to smoking cessation hotline), and Do again.3 Of the 4,228 eligible smokers approached, 1,517 agreed to participate.
 Follow-up occurred at one, three, six, and 12 months with biochemical validation of smoking status at six months as the primary outcome.
 Other outcomes included biochemical validation of smoking status at month 12 and self-reported reduction in tobacco use by at least 50% at months 6 and 12.
-(See Table 1.)

-- Suen YN, Wang MP, Li WH, et al. Brief advice and active referral for smoking cessation services among community smokers: A study protocol for randomized controlled trial.
+- Suen YN, et al. Brief advice and active referral for smoking cessation services among community smokers: A study protocol for randomized controlled trial.
 BMC Public Health 2016;16:387.